0x13omb3r/handshake-mailserver/README.md

 NOTE: this container is designed to run read-only.
 This improves security, so I recommend you also use this option.

 `${ip_pb}` is a variable that holds the container host's IP Address I am using for this container.

+Customising the Build

+If you wish to customise the build, the text of the welcome & help page is held in the file [htdocs/text.js](htdocs/text.js) making it easy to replace this text with whatever you want.

+All the default email templates are copied into `{{DATA}}/service/emails/*.eml`, so you can edit / replace them there.
+The common header & footer are `start.inc` & `end.inc` respectively.